Better Pseudo-label: Joint Domain-aware Label and Dual-classifier for Semi-supervised Domain Generalization: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{owadays}, with the development of data acquisition, current data are frequently captured from multiple sources (\eg, video, image, text), generated from various contributors (\eg, different artists), or collected from multiple sites (\eg, different data centers), making the distribution shift between different modalities or sites usually occurs.
+Nowadays, with the development of data acquisition, current data are frequently captured from multiple sources (\eg, video, image, text), generated from various contributors (\eg, different artists), or collected from multiple sites (\eg, different data centers), making the distribution shift between different modalities or sites usually occurs \cite{seguda, robustreid}.
 Therefore, due to the distribution shift, the model trained on training data or source domains could perform poorly on test data or target domains.
-To address this limitation, a new setting namely domain generalization (DG), aiming to train the model on observed source domains for directly generalizing to arbitrary unseen target domains, is becoming a hot topic with increasing interests.
+To address this limitation, a new setting namely domain generalization (DG), aiming to train model on observed source domains for directly generalizing to arbitrary unseen target domains, is becoming a hot topic with increasing interests.

-According to our investigation, unfortunately, most current DG models belong to the supervised setting where multiple fully labeled source domains are the prerequisite before training DG models.
+According to our investigation, unfortunately, most current DG models belong to supervised setting where multiple fully labeled source domains are the prerequisite before training DG models.
 As we known, high-quality labels are often expensive and laborious to obtain, which drives us to alleviate the label requirement in the observed source domains.

 Formally, we here name our setting---first training the model with both labeled source domains and unlabeled source domains and then performing prediction on unseen target domains---as semi-supervised domain generalization (SSDG in short).
+This setting owns its practical meaning.
+For example, in real-world applications, there are a large number of totally unlabeled datasets (\ie, web-crawled datasets, massive data in data center).
+The advantage of our setting is that arbitrary unlabeled domains can be utilized to cooperate with the labeled domains for benefiting domain generalization in a free lunch way.
 We show this setting in Figure \ref{fig:semiDG}.
 Particularly, in this paper we merely consider the case that only one source domain is fully labeled (along with several unlabeled source domains) in the training stage.
+The `one labeled source domain' case is more practical because annotating samples is difficult, expensive and time-consuming.
+And a huge amount of unlabeled data can be easily obtained in real-world applications.
+However, the `one labeled source domain' case is more challenging because we need to generate pseudo-labels for extensive samples from multiple unlabeled domains with different data distributions.